Table of Contents

 Metabolic Stress

-The sheer speed of the metabolism in hyperthyroidism can lead to electrolyte imbalances and dehydration, both of which are common triggers for dizziness.
-Furthermore, the intense anxiety and "nervous energy" associated with an overactive thyroid can lead to hyperventilation, which naturally causes a spinning sensation.
+The rapid metabolism in hyperthyroidism can lead to electrolyte imbalances and dehydration, both of which trigger dizziness.
+Additionally, the anxiety associated with an overactive thyroid can lead to hyperventilation and a spinning sensation.

 The Role of "Mystery" Markers: Magnesium and Cortisol